 This command will create a pair of private and public keys.

-It will ask for the location of the key and whether to use passphrase.
+It will ask for the location of the key and whether to use a passphrase.

 [oren@localhost ~]$ ssh-keygen Generating public/private rsa key pair.
 Enter file in which to save the key (/home/oren/.ssh/id_rsa): /home/oren/.ssh/id_rsa already exists.
 Overwrite (y/n)? y Enter passphrase (empty for no passphrase): Enter same passphrase again: Your identification has been saved in /home/oren/.ssh/id_rsa.
 Your public key has been saved in /home/oren/.ssh/id_rsa.pub.
 The key fingerprint is: 89:17:86:82:6c:7f:8b:b2:2c:0f:d3:52:30:e0:20:86 firstname.lastname@example.org The key's randomart image is: +--[ RSA 2048]----+ |=. | |E. . . | |o.+ . . o | | + . . o o | | . . o S | | o o o | |+ o . . | |.= o | | o+ | +-----------------+

-By default it create a key with strength of 2048 bits.
+By default, it creates a key with a strength of 2048 bits.